 Chronic stress has been linked to deregulation of neuroactive hormones involved in the reproductive cycle.
 The areas of the brain that are involved in the reproductive cycle as well as the stress response are the hypothalamus and the pituitary gland (collectively called the hypothalamic-pituitary axis (HPA)).
 Women with PMDD have been shown to have altered HPA axis function, including higher baseline cortisol (the key hormone involved in stress) levels during the luteal phase compared to women without PMDD.
 You can minimize stress by:

 Exercising – physical activity has been shown to improve depressive symptoms and induce overall well being.

 Eating – avoid alcohol, caffeine, and sweets.

 Get enough rest – The National Sleep Foundation recommends 7-9 hours of sleep for adults over 18 years of age.
 Sleep is thought to serve in healing and repair of the body’s cells, including the neurons in your brain.

 While the FDA has not approved any herbal supplements for the treatment of PMS or PMDD, research has shown that certain supplements may be beneficial.
 These include:

-- Other supplements that may be helpful include turmeric and evening primrose oil.
-St John's Wort has also been shown to be effective in certain studies, however this supplement can interfere with other medications and cause severe bodily harm due to drug-drug interactions.
+Other supplements that may be helpful include turmeric and evening primrose oil.
+St John's Wort has also been shown to be effective in certain studies.
+However, this supplement can interfere with other medications and cause harmful drug-drug interactions.

 Chocano-Bedoya, P. O., Manson, J. E., Hankinson, S. E., Willett, W. C., Johnson, S. R., Chasan-Taber, L., … Bertone-Johnson, E. R. (2011).
 Dietary B vitamin intake and incident premenstrual syndrome.
 The American Journal of Clinical Nutrition, 93(5), 1080–1086. http://doi.org/10.3945/ajcn.110.009530